s0rta/revengate-new/roadmap.md

 Maybe:
 - [ ] special icon for loot piles (#55) (🛒 or 🛍)
+- [ ] phantruchs do not recover from forgivness

 ## v0.13
 - [ ] new quest: Pacherrs are seeking some new crystals